WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 404 (Not Found)

-If you call this endpoint but use the wrong `file_id` in the URL, the API will return an HTTP response with a status code of `404` and a body as below.
+If you call this endpoint but use in invalid `file_id` in the URL, this endpoint will return an HTTP response with a status code of `404` and a body as below.

 ```json
 {